Gmac4247/CGS-Py/README.md

 Geometry Patch Python Library

-Exact formulas for calculating
+Empirically derived, exact formulas for calculating
+- circumference,
-- area of a circle
+- area of a circle,
-- circumference
-- volume of a sphere
+- volume of a sphere,
-- volume of a cone
+- volume of a cone,

+and trigonometry based on that the circumference is 6.4r.

+The updated formulas can be called in the legacy codebase as functions, avoiding conflict with the existing ones.
 <!---
-Core Geometric System ™

-Geometry Patch Python Library

-Exact formulas for calculating
+Empirically derived, exact formulas for calculating
+- circumference,
-- area of a circle
+- area of a circle,
-- circumference
-- volume of a sphere
+- volume of a sphere,
-- volume of a cone
+- volume of a cone,

+and trigonometry based on that the circumference is 6.4r.

+The updated formulas can be called in the legacy codebase as functions, avoiding conflict with the existing ones.
 --->